Comp-coder-4/E-Commerce_Cleaning/00_README.md

 # <ins>E-Commerce Transactions Cleaning Project</ins> :computer:

 **This Project is a work in progress.
-The following is the cleaning work done this far :smile:**
+The following is the cleaning work done this far 😃:**

 The dataset looks at E-Commerce transactions across 8 categories of products.
 It gives details such as....... and the amount spent in each transaction.